oicr-gsi/vidarr/vidarr-cromwell/README.md

 (`"outputPrefixField"`).
 Once the workflow has completed, the plugin will collect the permanent location for the file (`"storagePathField"`), the MD5 (`"md5Field"`), and the file size (`"fileSizeField"`).

+After running the specified WDL, the Cromwell OutputProvisioner needs to fetch metadata from the Cromwell server.
+Including the `calls` block of the metadata in the response can have negative performance implications for sufficiently large workflow runs, so by default, `calls` is only fetched if provisioning out has failed.
+Set `"debugCalls"` to true in order to retrieve `calls` information for running provision out tasks as well.

 Your file system probably will not appreciate having thousands of files dumped in a single output directory, so the `"chunks"` parameter will create a